dlaswp

 The function has the following additional parameters:

-• N: number of columns in A.
+- N: number of columns in

-• sa1: stride of the first dimension of A.
+Float64Array. - sa1: stride of the first dimension of

-• sa2: stride of the second dimension of A.
+A. - sa2: stride of the second dimension of

-• oa: starting index for A.
+A. - oa: starting index for

-• inck: direction in which to apply pivots (-1 to apply pivots in reverse order; otherwise, apply in provided order).
+inckis positive and the index of the first row to interchange wheninckis negative. - inck: direction in which to apply pivots (-1 to apply pivots in reverse order; otherwise, apply in provided order).

-• si: index increment for IPIV.
+Int32Array. - si: index increment for

-• oi: starting index for IPIV.
+IPIV. - oi: starting index for

 While typed array views mandate a view offset based on the underlying buffer, the offset parameters support indexing semantics based on starting indices.
 For example,